The IPC’s weekly update on coronavirus disease (COVID-19) – 02/04/2020

 Nevertheless, because of the severity of the impairment or any associated immune deficit or chronic condition, some athletes could be more vulnerable.
 There are no current studies on the potential impacts of coronavirus on Para athletes.
 The honest answer is that we don’t know because this is a new strain of Coronavirus and there are very little data available.

-Consultation with the IPC Medical Committee and International Federation medical experts, as well as information provided by the World Health Organisation (WHO), indicates that there has been no evidence that an athlete with disability, in general, has a higher risk of contracting COVID-19.
+Consultation with the IPC Medical Committee and International Federation medical experts, as well as information provided by the WHO, indicates that there has been no evidence that an athlete with disability in general have a higher risk of contracting COVID-19.